Skip to main content

 The Workforce Advisory Council — a group of chief talent and community officers representing major regional employers — provides leadership and expertise on developing career pathways for students, talent strategies that uplift the community, and other creative solutions to meet Central Ohio’s workforce needs.
 Columbus State serves as the regional convener and catalyst in this work.

-The council is co-chaired by Columbus State President Dr. David Harrison and Rocky Parker, the senior external affairs officer for Nationwide.
+The council is co-chaired by Columbus State President Dr. David Harrison and Tom Poole, the Talent Acquisition Director

 Jump to: Council Members